prometheus-msteams/prometheus-msteams/README.md

 A lightweight Go Web Server that receives __POST__ alert messages from __Prometheus Alert Manager__ and sends it to a __Microsoft Teams Channel__ using an incoming webhook url.
 How light?
 The [docker image](https://hub.docker.com/r/bzon/prometheus-msteams/tags/) is just __7 MB__!

+## Why choose Go?
+Not Python or Ruby or Node?

+Why use [Go](https://golang.org/)?
+A Go binary is statically compiled unlike the other simple language (python, ruby, node).
+Having a static binary means that there is no need for you to install your program's dependencies and these dependencies takes up a lot of space in your docker image!
+Try it out DevOps folks!

 ## Table of Contents

 <!-- vim-markdown-toc GFM -->